 Is your cat stealing food from the table?
 Many cats do this—and not always because they are hungry.
 Stealing food is similar to hunting, and Mother Nature dictates to the cat that, if an opportunity arises, it must be taken.

 But not everyone wants to eat from the same plate with the family cat.
-It goes beyond not wanting to share: there may be concerns about hygiene and spreading of parasites, one might have trouble maintaining their cat’s healthy weight or the fact that human foods are not always safe to cats.
+It goes beyond not wanting to share: there may be concerns about hygiene and the spreading of parasites, one might have trouble maintaining their cat’s healthy weight or the fact that human foods are not always safe for cats.
 In this article, you are going to learn how to stop your cat from stealing your food.

 - Do not reward your cat’s begging.
 That is, do not let your cat get away with it.
 If your cat begs for human food, never give in.
 If you give your cat at least one bite, he will surely be after another.
 This also applies to when you accidentally drop something as you eat or prepare.
 Don’t leave it as, “Nah, wasn’t gonna eat that anyway.”
 Make sure your cat does not get it.

 - Keep the food away.
 Do not leave containers open on the counter.
 Do not leave prepared meals alone on the table.
 Do not leave food anywhere your cat can get it.
 If your cat is smart enough to open the cupboard doors, invest some money in baby-proof locks.
 If your cat is able to figure those out, install a padlock or nail the cupboard shut.

 - Use a cat deterrent.
 If you have to leave the food out for some time, you can place a sssCat cat training aid next to it.
 It’s a motion-activated cat deterrent that sprays air whenever someone approaches.
 Alternatively, you can apply double-sided sticky tape on the table or counter near the food, which is cheaper but less convenient.
 You will find more ways to deter cats here.